lambdaclass/concrete/ROADMAP.md

    and one explicitly-pseudocode example.
 Slice-friendly: start with docs/ that already contain runnable snippets.
 HIGHEST-PRIORITY of these four.

-13s. **Allocator-as-value research — BEFORE Phase 7 collection APIs harden (2026-07-07).** `with(Alloc)` is the AUTHORITY ("may allocate"); it does not say WHICH allocator owns the memory.
+13s.
+[OPEN — REQUIRED BEFORE PHASE 7; research note not yet written] **Allocator-as-value research — BEFORE Phase 7 collection APIs harden
+   (2026-07-07).** `with(Alloc)` is the AUTHORITY ("may allocate"); it does not say WHICH allocator owns the memory.
 Arenas, tests, embedded, hot-reload, plugins, and the #35 validation project all want allocator IDENTITY, not